About UsWe follow the Montessori method for elementary education.

+Miss Katy Bennett is a passionate and highly dedicated educator who has taught in different educational contexts in both Australia and Canada and has been teaching since 2005.
+Her strengths lie in curriculum enhancement and implementation, staff professional development, and teaching the Arts, Literacy, and Science.
 Katy Bennett holds a Bachelor of Education, OCT certification, and Lower and Upper Elementary Montessori certification from the Toronto Montessori Institute.
 Miss Bennett combines her experiences with different curriculum models to the likes of the PYP, Reggio Emilia, and curriculum models she has observed in International Schools abroad; coupled with her research in children’s brain development to naturally complement the enriching Montessori method.
 In order to set her students up for success, Katy uses proactive, solution-orientated, and optimistic teaching practices that ensure her students are motivated, inspired, and encouraged to take ownership of their learning.

 Miss Louise Bennett

-Mrs Marsha Deschamps
+Madame Marsha Deschamps